 The underside of the watermelon should have a creamy yellow spot from where it sat on the ground and ripened in the sun.

 Even though these haven’t been scientifically verified, we think these old wives tales are worth mentioning.

 - Look for the webbing – these are brown spider web or vein-like scabs that appear in and around the ground spots.

 - Take gender into account – the longer shaped melons are “male” and tend to be watery.
 The round and stout watermelons are “female” and are sweeter.

 - Look at the tail – the tail indicated its ripeness.
-The browner and drier that the tail looks, the better the odds that it was picked at a prime ripe stage and will taste better.
+The browner and drier the tail looks, the better the odds that it was picked at a prime ripe stage and will taste better.

-While Stephanie Barlow states that these tips are not scientifically valid based on the lack of ability to collaborate these methods.
+While Barlow states that these tips are not scientifically valid based on the lack of ability to corroborate these methods.
 Anxious to try, we went to the store and tried these tips ourselves and it worked!
 However, that was only one time and we know that means it’s not scientifically valid… yet.